George Breen: Early life

+Breen attended Cortland State University, then known as Cortland State Teachers College, where he swam for Hall of Fame Coach James "Doc" Counsilman, from around 1952-1956.
+On May 15, 1956, as a college Senior, he won his signature event, the 1500 meter freestyle at the Eastern Intercollegiate Swimming Championships at Cornell's Teagle Hall Pool in a time of 17:44.5.
+He completed the swim 140 yards ahead of the second place competitor.
+The event was held in a 25-yard pool.
+His time in the event, the whe he had won it the prior year was a 19:00.4.
+Breen was an All American three times while at Cortland State, and won All American honors with the American Athletic Union as well.
+During Counsilman's tenure as coach at Cortland State from 1952-1957, which included Breen's time as a competitor, the swim team had a noteworthy record of 35-5 in dual meets.

+1500-meter world record

+Many consider Breen's most significant single swim time, and greatest single effort, his 1500-meter Long Course World Record of 18:05.9 at the May 3, 1956 U.S. AAU Indoor Championship at Yale, referred to by Ohio State Coach Mike Peppe as “the single most brilliant effort in swimming since I’ve been coaching.”
+Breen reduced the standing world record by a substantial 13.1 seconds, and incredibly completed his swim a full 1:18, ahead of the second-place finisher, Frank Brunell, who had been an American National Champion many times.
+No prior swimmer had ever completed an event so far ahead of the second-place finisher in the history of the U.S. Nationals.

 World competitor

+Olympics

-Breen represented the United States at the 1956 Summer Olympics in Melbourne, Australia.
+Breen represented the United States at the November 1956 Summer Olympics in Melbourne, Australia.
 As a member of the second-place U.S. team in the men's 4×200-meter freestyle relay, Breen earned a silver medal, together with Dick Hanley, Bill Woolsey and Ford Konno.
 He also took bronze medals in the 400-meter freestyle (4:32.5) and men's 1,500-meter freestyle (18:08.2) – after setting a new world record of 17:52.9 in the qualifying heats of the 1,500.

+Pan American Games

 At the 1959 Pan American Games, he won a gold medal for his first-place finish in the 400-meter freestyle and a silver as the runner-up in the 1500-meter freestyle.
 He was elected team captain of the U.S. men for the 1960 Summer Olympics in Rome, and earned another bronze medal while competing in the men's 1,500-meter freestyle (17:55.9).